Dqy719/dqy719.github.io/_portfolio/peoplelens-outreach-automation.md

 I chose rules over asking the LLM to judge intent.
 The rules are deterministic, auditable, free, and instant.
 An LLM judgment on the same field would have been more flexible and completely opaque, and it would have added a second API call per contact to a system already bound by write latency.

+The tradeoff is real, and I did not get to solve it within the time of my internship.
+The lexicon has no negation scoping, so a comment like "not interested" contains the substring "interest" and misroutes to the most aggressive CTA tier - the worst possible failure mode, since it treats an explicit rejection as an invitation.
+This is the general limitation of lexicon-based approaches: they see word identity but not word meaning.
+I mitigated the risk by making human review mandatory before send, so misroutes were caught before reaching a prospect, but mitigation is not a fix.
+Documenting the failure mode is itself part of the work.

 ## 5. Retrieving Conversation History from HubSpot

 For warm leads, a generic re-engagement is worse than nothing, so Path 1 pulls the actual prior conversation out of the CRM.